YasuhiroABE/crawler4j-japanese-contents/README.md

 Before doing this, ensure the `REGISTRY_LIBRARY` varialbe in the  Makefile file is set to your username on hub.docker.com.

-If you would like to change the registry server, you can edit the Makefile file.
+To change the target registry, edit the Makefile accordingly.

 ## Apple Silicon and other ARM Processors

-For ARM based CPUs, update the DOCKER_PLATFORM variable as shown below:
+For ARM based CPUs, update the DOCKER_PLATFORM variable:

 ```
 DOCKER_PLATFORM ?= linux/arm64